Allegheny-Computer-Science-203-S2019/computer-science-203-spring-2019-practical-8-shafferz/README.md

 To do well on this assignment, you should also read all relevant chapters in "Think Python".
-You should also read the Preface and Chapters 1 through 20 in the "Exercises in Programming Style" book, paying particularly close attention to the content in Chapter 18.
-Finally, you should review the first five chapters in the "Pytest" book, focusing on any relevant content that helps you to write test cases.
+You should also read the Preface and Chapters 1 through 20 in the "Exercises in Programming Style" book, paying particularly close attention to the content in Chapter 19.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.
 Students who want to learn more about how to calculate code coverage for a Pytest test suite are encouraged to read the documentation for [Coverage.py](https://coverage.readthedocs.io/).

 ## Commands